 The Supernatural episode "Crossroad Blues" concerns the main characters trying to save several people who have made deals with the Devil, or rather Crossroad Demons.
 Upon making the deal, the person has ten years before the demons come to collect.
 They do in the form of hell hounds, who tear the victim to shreds.
 Notably, the only one they succeed in saving is the one who made a deal to benefit someone else (to save the life of his terminally-ill wife), whereas all the characters who made wishes for success or talent end up being taken down to Hell as planned.
 Robert Johnson (mentioned above) even puts in an appearance.

-It must run in the family: Mary gave permission for the YED to poison Sam with demon blood (in 1983, the year that she died) in exchange for John to be alive again, John makes a deal with the YED in the first episode of season two: his soul and a mystical gun made by Samuel Colt for Dean's life.
+It must run in the family: Mary gave permission for Azazel to enter her house, which he used to poison Sam with demon blood (in 1983, the year that she died) in exchange for John to be alive again, John makes a deal with Azazel in the first episode of season two: his soul and a mystical gun made by Samuel Colt for Dean's life.
 When Sam dies in All Hell Breaks Loose, Dean summons a crossroads demon and trades his soul in order for Sam to live again and while he failed, Sam still tried to make any deal he could in order to save Dean from hell.
 God, that family is screwed up.

 Another surprisingly depressing example occurs for Bela in season 3's "Time Is on My Side."
-She was fourteen, it's implied her father was abusing her sexually, the Crossroads Demon (in form of a child) killed them for her and the ending is her hearing the hellhounds coming to get her.
+She was fourteen, it's implied her father was abusing her sexually, the Crossroads Demon (in form of a child) killed her parents for her, and the ending is her hearing the hellhounds coming to get her.